wallix/awless/README.md

 - Powerful CRUD CLI onliner (integrated in our awless templating engine) with: `awless create instance ...`, `awless create vpc ...`, `awless attach policy ...`
 - Easy listing or revert of resources creation: `awless revert`
 - A local history and versioning of the changes that occurred in your cloud: `awless history`
+- Inspectors are small CLI utilities to run analysis on your cloud resources graphs: `awless inspect`
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`

 # Design concepts